abitrolly/fedora-packages-static/README.md

-This project replaces the former Fedora [packages app](https://apps.fedoraproject.org/packages/) which is built atop now dead librairies and a pain to maintain.
+This project replaces the former Fedora [packages app](https://apps.fedoraproject.org/packages/) which is built atop now dead libraries and a pain to maintain.
 See *[The packages app has a short runway](https://lists.fedoraproject.org/archives/list/infrastructure@lists.fedoraproject.org/thread/WWQG4RE5PSR5I2GND5SVWGMZRJNVRRPS/)* for context.